 If you're considering buying a new home or are putting your property on the market, a wood-destroying organism (WDO) report or termite inspection can give you key information about the true state of your home.
 You may also be required to have this special termite inspection done for insurance purposes or as terms of your mortgage.
 Your state's Department of Agriculture is typically the governing body that regulates the terms of the WDO inspection.

-This type of termite inspection is different than a pest inspection, which is done by a pest control company to assess whether you have pests and to recommend a course of treatment.
+This type of termite inspection is different from a pest inspection, which is done by a pest control company to assess whether you have pests and to recommend a course of treatment.
 A WDO inspection must follow specific guidelines and can be used for formal purposes to prove the presence (or lack) of wood-destroying organisms.
 These reports are particularly important for real estate transactions due to the high cost of damage that termites can do if they proceed undetected.
 The true value of a home may be less than it appears to be if it has been structurally compromised by termites.

 Getting rid of termites is no easy task.
 If you have a serious termite infestation, it’s recommended that you seek the help of a trained pest control professional or exterminator who's qualified to use termite-killing chemicals and equipment.